 The trip home occupies the better part of the morning.
-Except for a quick drive-through stop at a Jack in the BoxTM in Seattle, I white-knuckle it all the way through.
-By the time I pull into the lot of my commieblock, I've cycled through all the plastic discs I've got in the car and am back on Enigma again.
+Except for a quick drive-through stop at a Jack in the Box[TM] in Seattle, I white-knuckle it all the way through.
+By the time I pull into the lot of my commieblock, I've cycled through all the plastic discs in my binder and am back on Enigma again.
 I make a mental note to burn out a few more selections before I go to work again.